Kabayan (fictional character)

 Kabayan is a popular character from Sundanese culture, which eventually became also accepted as an Indonesian character.
 His stories were considered funny and humble, but also smart.
 Kabayan stories has been carried since ancient times by oral tradition.
 His stories mostly depict the Sundanese people lives in the developed world around it.
 Kabayan is somehow similar to the role of middle eastern character such as Abu Nuwas or Nasreddin.

-Literature and Film

 Books

 Nowadays the story itself have been starting to be written, locally in pasundan vicinity, Indonesia nationally and worldwide as in English nor Dutch language.

 Few books that has been printed such as :